 What do you imagine it feels like when you don’t have so much on your plate?
 How does it feel in your body?
 What do you think you would do instead if you felt like you had the time or energy?

 I won’t tell you to just “be that now” and it will all go away.
 It probably won’t.
 But you can (sometimes) lighten the load by changing how you’re showing up to the day.
 This will of course not fix systemic problems in our society or any real emotional or physical danger you might be in.
 I’m talking more about your attitude towards certain tasks.
 Sometimes it helps me to shift frustration to appreciation.
-Sometimes it can just be a choice to be happy (which I talk more about in this podcast episode).
+Sometimes it can just be a choice to be happy.
 You can also revisit your mind map if you made one and see what things are taking you further away from how you want to be and feel and which things keep you where you want to be.

 What do you know you need?